uservices-hackathon/uservices-hackathon.github.io/_includes/docs.md

-WJUG 2015 Microservices
+Microservice Hackathon
 =====================

-Welcome to the WJUG 2015 Microservices!
+Welcome to the Microservice Hackathon!

-Here you find all information required for you to work during the WJUG 2015 Microservices presentation.
+Here you find all information required for you to work during the Microservice Hackathon.

 # Table of contents